alimoorreza/CS195-Fall24-Notebook-1/README.md

 where $I^{'}(x,y)$ denotes the histogram equalized image value at pixel location $(x,y)$.
 Apply your newly implemented *Histogram Equalization* on **Image#2**: [this link](https://github.com/alimoorreza/CS195-Fall24-Notebook-1/blob/main/data/himalaya_dark.png) to see how it affects.
 The following figures show the result:

 ![Result task#2](https://github.com/alimoorreza/CS195-Fall24-Notebook-1/blob/main/etc/task2_result.png)

+> *I've provided a code snippet for this step (see `notebook1_histogram_equalization_starter.ipynb`).
+You do not need to write code for this step.
+If you correctly implement steps 1, 2, and 3, your code should brighten the darker regions of the image.*

 Use the two starter notebooks to finish the implementations.
 Submit this assignment through the CodePost link (find it on Blackboard).